 Sustainable Agriculture and Environment

-Farmers’ Clubs are found in Africa, Asia and Central and South America.
-They have changed lives for hundreds of thousands small-holder farmers and their families.
+Farmers’ Clubs are found in Africa, Asia, Central and South America.
+They have changed the lives of hundreds of thousands of small-holder farmers and their families.

 Find out more about the Farmers' Clubs programme